AvishkaRavishan/Ticketing-System-For-Public-Transport-Network/README.md

 ## Acknowledgments

-Thanks to Android Studio & Flutter for supporting us with a free Open Source License.
+Thanks to Android Studio, Flutter & FireBase for supporting us with a free Open Source License.